futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

-constructs that are not currently available in today's programming languages or because they entail some imperative-style strategy - i.e. keeping track of visited nodes by labelling them - that contaminates the clarity of the algorithm, makes it harder to reason about it and to proof its correctness.
+constructs that are not currently available in today's programming languages or because they entail some imperative-style strategy - i.e. keeping track of visited nodes by labelling them - that contaminates the clarity of the algorithm, makes it harder to reason about it and to prove its correctness.
 The solution the paper proposes is to think about graphs in a new way.

 ### Enter inductive graphs